mavel101/dsv2pulseq/README.md

     check_dsv('/path/to/dsv_original/dsv_prefix', '/path/to/dsv_pulseq/dsv_prefix')
 ```
 Note that the RF and gradient waveforms might be slightly different due to fixed rotation matrices in the original sequence for some event blocks.

+## Reconstruction of Pulseq data

+Data acquired with the converted Pulseq sequence can not be easily reconstructed, as the scan headers containing the meta information are missing.
+With the script: `dsv_to_pulseq.py #IN_FILE_1 #IN_FILE_2 -o #OUT_FILE` the data from the Pulseq sequence (IN_FILE_2) can be inserted into a raw data file acquired with the original sequence (IN_FILE_1).
+The merged output file can be used for rectrospective reconstruction at the scanner.

 ## References